-We are New York Law School’s center for the study of technology, law, and society.
-Our students and faculty help drive the innovation economy by engaging with the community to address real-life problems and to promote justice, equality, and new ideas.
-We work across disciplines because technology has an out-sized impact on multiple aspects of law and our daily lives.
+The Innovation Center for Law and Technology is a cross-disciplinary program that addresses technology’s out-sized impact on multiple aspects of law and society.
+Our students and faculty help drive the innovation economy by engaging with diverse members of the Law School community to address real-life problems and to promote justice, equality, and new ideas.

-Our doctrinal fields of study include privacy and cyber-security, copyright, patent, trademark, internet law, digital entrepreneurship and related fields.
+Our doctrinal fields of study include intellectual property (copyright, patent, trademark, and trade secret law), internet law, privacy and cybersecurity, digital entrepreneurship and related fields.
 The Innovation Center also focuses on legal and policy issues in fashion, media, entertainment, sports, publishing and associated industries.
-We also address social concerns related to technology and the internet, including, online harassment, cyberbullying, diversity and other issues.
+We also address social concerns related to technology and the internet, including online harassment, cyberbullying, diversity and other issues.

-(1) create a pipeline of lawyers prepared for careers in a world where technology has changed the way we do business, run government agencies, and live our lives;
+(1) Create a pipeline of lawyers prepared for careers in a world where technology has changed the way people do business, run government agencies, and live our lives

-(2) connect students with leading practitioners, businesspersons, judges, and policymakers in the Center’s doctrinal fields of intellectual property, privacy, and data security;
+(2) Connect students with leading practitioners, businesspeople, judges, and policymakers in the Center’s doctrinal fields of intellectual property, privacy, and data security

-(3) foster cross-disciplinary research and advocacy, and provide a platform for students and faculty to work together to address pressing law and technology issues of the day; and
+(3) Foster cross-disciplinary research and advocacy as well as provide a platform for students and faculty to work together to address pressing law and technology issues of the day

 The Innovation Center In the News

 August 31, 2015: Jacob Sherkow was quoted in “Drug-Industry Rule Would Raise Medicare Costs.”
 The Wall Street Journal